yablochko8/semantic-search-fonts/COOKBOOK.md

 );
 ```

-SIDENOTE: it does hurt to treat each family of Typefaces as a single unit.
-Typically a font family will support some or all of these weights:
+SIDENOTE: It's a pity we have to treat each typeface family as a single unit.
+Typically a family will support a number of different "weights".
+Each weight can be described with a number (e.g. "700") or a word (e.g. "Bold").
+The number is standardized in the CSS Fonts specification for `font-weight`, it's not a direct measurement of anything.
+This gives designers precise control over font weight across, and will be a vital part of a font selection in the wild.

 - Thin 100
 - ExtraLight 200